cltl/mergeAnnotationCAT/README.md

 # mergeAnnotationCAT
-Script to merge files annotated from different annotators (on the same task) to better explore (dis-)agreements using the CAT Tool
+Script to merge files annotated from different annotators (on the same task) to better explore (dis-)agreements using the <a href="https://dh.fbk.eu/resources/cat-content-annotation-tool">CAT Tool</a>

 The script works as follows: